ispikit/ispikit-ios/README.md

 * Make sure you have a valid headset configured.
 * Launch compilation and app.
 * Once the app is up, you must first initialize the library (press the "Initialize" button).
 The field "Init" changes to "Yes" once completed.
-* Enter a sentence in the text field.
+* Enter sentences in the text field (separated with commas, no punctuation inside sentences).
-* Press the "Start" and read the sentence.
+* Press the "Start" and read one of the sentences.
 * While you read, you will see the recognized words as they are reported by the library (in the format x-y-z-k, explained in section 4. of this document).
 * Press "Stop" to stop.
 * Analysis is starting, you can see the completion status in the "Completion" field.